sbmkvp/phd_thesis/chapters/data-toolkit.md

 ## Introduction
 --------------------------------------------------------------------------------

-Big data promises lots of benefits but it has a lot of pitfalls as well.
-The data is readily available leading to possibilities but when we take up full on big data analysis, we encounter a lot of added complexity and cost.
-We need to be careful in terms of what is required for the data-sets in possession.
+Big data and its analytics promises huge benefits in terms of value realisation, cost reduction, insights but it also introduces a number of pitfalls as well.
-Moreover in most disciplines there are existing methods built for large datasets e.g. geography, statistics etc. There have always been big data in other disciplines but the improvements in hardware has made the processing of big data possible so they need no major changes to do big data analysis.
-We need to devise the right tools for the right problem/work.
-In the environment of constant change and growth, we cannot afford to lose the opportunity of extracting information while trying to utilise a future proof big data approach.
+With developments in information technology, mobile communications and internet of things large assemblages of data are readily available leading to immense possibilities in terms of research but when we take up analysing these data at such scale, we encounter a equal amount of added complexity and cost as well.
-We need to have a pragmatic approach with a consistent philosophy in our approach rather than reinventing the wheel.
-We need to look at other disciplines and adopt approaches and solutions form them.
+This makes it important that we are careful in choosing the methods and tools in dealing with such data.
+Moreover in several disciplines such as statistics and geography etc. the existing methods and tools are already developed for large scale data.
+These methods along with improvements in hardware recently has made the processing of big data possible to an extent in these disciplines without a major change.
+At these scales, we need to devise the right methods and tools for the right problems.
+In this environment of constant change and growth, we cannot afford to lose the opportunity of extracting information from these large datasets while trying to create a future proof big data approach.
+We need to have a pragmatic approach we look in to other disciplines and adopt best practices and solutions to develop a consistent philosophy rather than reinventing the wheel.

 In the previous chapters we looked at the various methods devised to collect and process data from WiFi probe requests emitted by phones.
 Though we discussed the